Help your loved ones whip up a delight in the kitchen with a gift that will take their cooking game to the next level.

 And having a blender on hand is a great way to stay healthy.

-As you can blitz up combinations of fruit and vegetables to have as a morning smoothie to give that a nutritious energy boost.
+As you can blitz up combinations of fruit and vegetables to have as a morning smoothie to give you a nutritious energy boost.

-Or as a chunky vegetable soup to keep you warm during the winter.
+Or whip up chunky vegetable soups to keep you warm during the winter.

-This makes a blender a good gift for a home chef and if you want a real powerhouse then try the Vitamix 5200.
+Which makes a blender a good gift for a home chef, and if you want a real powerhouse then try the Vitamix 5200.

-But you can also find decent blenders at a lower price point that will also do a great job for most home cooking needs.
+But you can also find decent blenders at lower price points that will also do a great job for most home cooking needs.

-While blenders and food processors are great for making preparing foods a breeze, if you're just making something small for yourself then they can be a bit overkill.
+While blenders and food processors are great for making food preparation a breeze, if you're just making something small for yourself then they can be a bit overkill.

 As the time it takes to clean them out after almost makes it not worth the effort.